cherrypy/cherrypy/sphinx/source/appendix/success.rst

 Success Stories
 ***************

 You are interested in CherryPy but you would like to hear more from people using it, or simply check out products or application running it.

-If you would like to have your CherryPy powered website or product listed here, contact us via our [wiki:CherryPyMailingLists mailing lists] or [wiki:CherryPyIrcChannel IRC].
+If you would like to have your CherryPy powered website or product listed here, contact us via our `mailing list <http://groups.google.com/group/cherrypy-users>`_ or IRC (#cherrypy on `OFTC <http://www.oftc.net/oftc/>`_).

 Websites running atop CherryPy